coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Debug

    This flag, when set, enables the step-by-step debugger in the |Ltac| interpreter.
-   The debugger is supported in `coqtop` and Proof General by printing information on the console and accepting typed commands.
+   The debugger is supported in `rocq repl` and Proof General by printing information on the console and accepting typed commands.
 In addition, CoqIDE now supports a :ref:`visual debugger <coqide-debugger>` with additional capabilities.

-When the debugger is activated in `coqtop`, it stops at every step of the evaluation of the current |Ltac| expression and prints information on what it is doing.
+When the debugger is activated in `rocq repl`, it stops at every step of the evaluation of the current |Ltac| expression and prints information on what it is doing.
 The debugger stops, prompting for a command which can be one of the
 following: